 As reported above in Section 22(h)(4) and the Wetland and Stream Delineation Report (see Appendix 22-4), 45 wetlands have been delineated in the Project Area.
 In addition, outside the Wetland Delineation Survey Area, but within 100 feet of proposed impact areas (including collector lines occurring outside of the Project Area within existing road ROWs), 21 wetlands have been predicted as to their boundaries.
-For the purposes of this Section, delineated wetlands shall be defined as the 45 delineated wetlands, plus the twenty-one predicted wetlands, for a total of 66 wetlands.
-Of these, 23 delineated wetlands and 3 predicted wetlands will experience impacts from the proposed Project.
-Predicted wetland impacts are minor, amounting to less than 0.01 acres of conversion impacts and 0.46 acres of temporary impacts likely subject to USACE jurisdiction.
+For the purposes of this Section, delineated wetlands shall be defined as the 45 delineated wetlands, plus the 21 predicted wetlands, for a total of 66 wetlands.
+Of these, 23-22 delineated wetlands and 3-2 predicted wetlands will experience impacts from the proposed Project.
+Predicted wetland impacts are minor, amounting to less than 0.01 acres of conversion impacts and 0.46-0.02 acres of temporary impacts likely subject to USACE jurisdiction.

-A description of temporary, permanent, and conversion impacts to the 23 impacted delineated wetlands and 3 impacted predicted wetlands follows.
+A description of temporary, permanent, and conversion impacts to the 23-26 impacted delineated wetlands and 3-2 impacted predicted wetlands follows.
 This description focuses on the categories of (1) Likely USACE-Jurisdictional Wetlands; (2) DEC-Mapped Wetlands; (3) DEC-Mapped Wetland Adjacent Areas, and (4) Non-jurisdictional Wetlands.
 Because of overlap between USACE-Jurisdictional and DEC-Jurisdictional wetland area, the various categories cannot simply be added to arrive at a total impact area.

-(1) Likely USACE-Jurisdictional Wetland Impacts:
+(1) Likely-USACE-Jurisdictional Wetland Impacts:

-Eight delineated wetlands and no predicted wetlands are subject to permanent impacts of 11,086 sq. ft (0.25 acres) for the placement of Project Components.
-Eleven delineated wetlands and one predicted wetland are subject to conversion impacts of 3,807,403 sq. ft.
-(87.41 acres), of which 3,735,572 sq. ft.
-(85.76 acres) are subject to permanent forest conversion impacts.
-Nine delineated wetlands and two predicted wetlands are subject to temporary impacts to wetlands, consisting of 202,688 sq. ft.
-(4.65 acres) for construction purposes.
+Eight Nineteen delineated wetlands and no-one predicted wetlands are subject to permanent impacts of 11,086447,321 sq. ft (10.270.25 acres) for the placement of Project Components.
+Eleven Seven delineated wetlands and one predicted wetland are subject to conversion impacts of 3,807,403-612,712 sq. ft.
+(87.4114.07 acres), of which 3,735,572568,810 sq. ft.
+(85.7613.06 acres) are subject to permanent forest conversion impacts.
+Nine Eighteen delineated wetlands and two predicted wetlands are subject to temporary impacts to wetlands, consisting of 202236,688-387 sq. ft.
+(4.655.43 acres) for construction purposes.
 Cover types associated with these impacts include the following:

-• PEM - 3.78 acres of temporary impacts and <0.01 acres of permanent wetland impacts;

-- PFO 86.51 acres of conversion impacts (85.76 acres that consist of permanent forest conversion impacts), 0.69 acres of temporary impacts, and 0.22 acres of permanent wetland impacts; - PSS 0.90 acres of conversion impacts, 0.18 acres of temporary impacts, and 0.04 acres of permanent wetland impacts; and - PUB no impacts. - Total 92.31 acres
+- PEM -3.78-3.34 acres of temporary impacts and <0.010.21 acres of permanent wetland impacts; - PFO 86.5113.18 acres of conversion impacts (85.7613.06 acres that consist of permanent forest conversion impacts), 0.691.60 acres of temporary impacts, and 0.2210.02 acres of permanent wetland impacts; - PSS 0.90-0.89 acres of conversion impacts, 0.18-0.19 acres of temporary impacts, and 0.04-0.03 acres of permanent wetland impacts; and - PUB no impacts 0.28 acres of temporary impacts. - Total 92.3129.75 acres